-6 Pier Maltings enjoys a great location, both within the town, and for exploring the wider area.
-Although it is right on the waterfront and close to the beach, it is only a few minutes walk to the centre of town and all the amenities.
-For those who want to explore further afield, it is an excellent base for discovering this beautiful area.
+Our properties enjoy prime locations, both within the town and for exploring the wider area.
+They are only a few minutes’ walk from the centre of town and all the amenities.
+For those who want to explore further afield, Berwick is an excellent base for discovering this beautiful area.
 Fast mainline trains take you to the centre of Edinburgh or Newcastle in less than an hour.
-The following notes offer a brief guide to the local area.
+The following notes will offer a brief guide to the local area.

 Berwick is situated in the most northerly corner of England, and has always been a frontier town, fought over by Scots and English until the Union of the Crowns in the 17th century.

 Now, Scottish, Northumbrian and Geordie accents can be heard on the streets, and its unique history makes Berwick a fascinating town to visit.
 It is encircled by the Elizabethan ramparts, and a walk around the walls is a must, with fantastic views down the coast to Holy Island and Bamburgh, and up the Tweed towards the Border towns and the Eildon Hills.